docwza/deep-rl-tsc/README.md

 ### Reinforcement Learning

-The n-step Q-learnig algorithm is used to train agents to implement acyclic, adaptive traffic signal control.
+The n-step Q-learning algorithm is used to train agents to implement acyclic, adaptive traffic signal control.
 An agent's policy selects the next green phase for a fixed duration.
 Green phases can be selected in an acyclic manner (i.e., no cycle).
 The fixed duration (i.e., action repeat) of the green phase is controlled with `-arepeat 15`.
 Smaller action repeats enable more frequent control but are likely more difficult to learn.
 The agent's state is a function of the density of all incoming intersection lanes.
 The reward is the negative cumulative delay of all vehicles on incoming lanes.
 The default deep neural network is a 2 hidden layer fully-connected architecture to model the action-value function, implemented in NeuralNetwork.py.

 In `-mode train` the actors first execute until all experience replays are filled `-replay 10000`.
 Then actors continue to generate trajectories until learners perform sufficient batch updates `-updates 10000`.
 In `-mode test` the actors execute 1 simulation.